British Bugs

 Family: Cicadellidae

-Although a complex and sometimes confusing genus, this species is relatively easily recognised.
+Although this species is fairly distinctive, care should be taken to separate it from A. bifasciatus which has a thin pale posterior edge to the vertex.
 Both males and females are are predominantly black-brown, with the forewings marked by two transverse lines of pale spots (complete or interrupted).
 The female lacks the pale band at the rear of the pronotum.

 Found locally on heaths, particularly in central parts of England.